Laumania/Unity3d-PhysicsGun/README.md

 # Unity3d Physics Gun Sample
-The goal of this sample is to be an implementation of a "Physics Gun", that mimics the exact behavior as the Physics Gun in Half-Life 2 / Garry's Mod.
+The goal of this sample is to show an implementation of the "Physics Gun" behavior from Half-Life 2 / Garry's Mod / GMod.

 [Video about the creation of this repo, thoughts and reasons behind can be seen here.](https://www.youtube.com/watch?v=HnnhU2hlHkg)